SamanthaSolomon/samanthasolomon.github.io/readme.md

-# Project Overview - this is an H1
+# Unit 1: Portfolio Project Overview
-## Project Schedule - this is an h2
+## Project Schedule
 This schedule will be used to keep track of your progress throughout the week and align with our expectations.

 You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.